orsonteodoro/gcf2/README.md

 ```Shell
 for f in $(ls /var/log/emerge/build-logs) ; do l=$(grep  -e "Completion Time:" "/var/log/emerge/build-logs/${f}") && echo "${l} ${f}" ; done  | sort -V
 ```

-#### Pulseaudio can't record mic

-It depends on the security tradeoff.
-You can use LD_PRELOAD or unCFI more packages to get rid of missing symbols.
-This issue affects web browsers.
-It helps to `pulseaudio -k` with the same user to remove the older build instance.